ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ### In the UI

-To initiate a PITR, enter the time you would like to restore back to in UTC.
+To initiate a PITR, enter the time that you want to restore back to in UTC.
 If you just want to restore to the most recent available time, select that option.
 Clicking **Restore** brings up the options for your recovery.
 Enter a name, select the version, region, and allocated resources for the new deployment.
 Click **Recover** to start the process.

 ![Recovery Options Dialog](images/pitr-dialog.png)